Frequently Asked Questions (FAQs)

 Q. I need to conduct some analyses, but don’t have any statistical software.
 Can I access any statistical software at the CTSC?

 A. No. The CTSC does not maintain a computer lab or statistical software.
-There are several options for accessing statistical software for free or low-cost and these are listed under Biostatistic's Technical Resources page.
+There are several options for accessing statistical software for free or low-cost and these are listed under Biostatistic's Statistics Resources page.

 Q. I know the analyses I need to do but am having trouble running them in a particular software package.
 Can you help me with the programming?